 Purchaser Roswell Arts Fund 2017 with a Grant from Roswell Downtown Development Authority

 Reception welcomes visitors to the city, fulfilling a Nigerian tradition that visitors should be welcomed by the most beautiful woman within the house and offered a gift.
 Reception is a stone cast sculpture of an African woman, dressed in traditional attire, holding a drinking gourd.

 A trained sculptor who grew up in Benin, Nigeria, Fred Ajanogna has created figurative sculptures in Nigeria and the US.
 His works are on display at several Atlanta locations, as well as in the private collection of former President Jimmy Carter and home of Maya Angelou.
 He is currently working on bronze relief of the late mayor of Atlanta that was commissioned by the Hartsfield-Jackson International Airport.

 Location: Roswell Riverwalk

 Purchaser Roswell Arts Fund 2017

 Be a part of what we believe in

 Help us strengthen the arts.
 All sculptures are available for purchase – purchase price is listed in the descriptions above.
 Please contact us to learn more.

-Roswell Arts Fund is an independent 501(c)(3) nonprofit organization that works in collaboration with the City of Roswell.
-Roswell Arts Fund was founded to strengthen the scope of public arts in the city and to champion the ability of the arts to excite the imagination, strengthen public places, and encourage conversation.
+Roswell Arts Fund, an independent 501(c)(3) nonprofit organization is the designated arts agency for the City of Roswell.
+Roswell Arts Fund was founded to strengthen the scope of public arts in the city and to champion the ability of the arts to excite the imagination, strengthen public places, and encourageconversation.